Yellowen/vanda/docs/source/devel/communication.rst

    .. py:attribute:: extra

-      extra flag of transport protocol
+      extra flag of Communication Protocol

     also command method will raise remote exception in :py:class:`MasterClient`.